deepcodenetwork/Money-Box_Smart_Contract/README.md

 # Smart_Contract-Blockchain

-# Money Box- Smart Contract:- Basic Money Box written in Solidity,
+# Money Box:- Basic Money Box written in Solidity,
 # Compiled and Deployed using REMIX IDE and wallet as MetaMask.